 I look forward to speaking with you further to discuss these matters.

-After 3 days of staying here the keys magicaly stop working.
-The laidy in the office clames we put it by a cell phone or something but none of us did anything of the sort..
+After 3 days of staying here the keys magically stop working.
+The lady in the office claims we put it by a cell phone or something but none of us did anything of the sort..
 I believe they changed the codes or something to mess with people and get the extra money they charge if a key ends up broken or someone has to come down and open your door for you. $10 per key and the same each time someone comes to open the door.

-I have had cause to make a vocal complaint against Intown suites in Austin Texas.
+AUSTIN, TEXAS -- I have had cause to make a vocal complaint against InTown suites in Austin Texas.
 I have been greeted on a daily basis to a cloud of smoke outside my door every evening for three weeks so far from about six in the evening to 11, but sometimes till past one in the morning.
 I cannot believe that people are actually encouraged to sit outside all evening long and smoke and smoke and smoke.
 The establishment is in the shape of a T. At the intersection of the T on the south side is a backup generator.
 The same group of people sit atop this generator and smoke all evening.
-I have

 I have called the corporate office 6 times so far and have never received a message back from them about it.
 The generator is right below my door.
-I have seen the Female courtesy officer speaking to them.
+I have seen the female courtesy officer speaking to them.
 They did not move

 an inch afterwards.
 Clearly they have complete approval for what they are doing.

-On July 10th, I arrived in Dallas, I checked in the BrookRiver Hollow Intown suites and asked for the first floor room since I have a surgery a few weeks ago and Doctor has strict order not to lift heavy objects and physically I can't walk for too long.
+DALLAS, TEXAS -- On July 10th, I arrived in Dallas.
+I checked in the BrookRiver Hollow InTown suites and asked for the first floor room since I have a surgery a few weeks ago and Doctor has strict order not to lift heavy objects and physically I can't walk for too long.
 I had a hemorrhoid surgery.

 We certainly regret not having a first floor room sooner.
 However, as you are aware, we did offer have one available this morning and offered it to you.
 The offer still stands.
 It is certainly our desire to work this out amicably.